josephelan/josephelan/README.md

 <h2>👋 Hello and Welcome!! 👋</h2>

 <p>
 My name is <b>Joseph Lan</b> (He / Him / His)!
 I'm an undergraduate student studying computer science and software engineering at the University of Washington Bothell.
-I started this journey because I have a passion for problem solving and finding solutions and I love technology and computing!
+I started this journey because I have a passion for problem solving and finding solutions, and I love technology and computing!
 I believe that technology has and can empower and enable people to do more.
 Have a look around at my journey and progression through my various projects and learning!
 </p>

 I'm currently working through these online courses to brush up on fundamentals and learn some new tools to add to my toolbelt alongside University schoolwork.<br>